taoteg/call-of-duty-2-docker-server/ubuntu_cod2server/README.md

-# Call of Duty 2 server on Ubuntu
+# Call of Duty 2 server

 This dockerfile create an image to deploy a [Call of Duty 2](https://en.wikipedia.org/wiki/Call_of_Duty_2) multiplayer server on Ubuntu.